filiph/filiphnet/src/text/pages/How to playtest a video game.md

 You may suggest remedies, of course, but don't jump to that too early.
 Don't drown the juicy stuff about the problem with ideas for solutions.

-The thing about game development is that almost no problem has a simple solution, even when it might seems so from afar.
+The thing about game development is that almost no problem has a simple solution, even when it might seem so from afar.
 If you ever wondered why this or that game developer _doesn't just fix that one problem already_, you've encountered the issue.
 Generally speaking, game developers aren't lazy.
 They just deal with problems that are much harder in reality than they seem.

 ![[connection-between-the-two-networks-network-simul-2025-01-09-01-00-30-utc.jpg]]